How We Can Help Your Car Accident Claim

 - Damages.
 Another factor that will have a large impact on your final compensation award is the amount of losses you have suffered.
 More serious accidents tend to result in more serious – and more costly – damages.
 If you are pursuing damages outside of the no-fault system, the type of damages for which you may seek compensation could include:

 - Past and future medical costs

 - Loss of earning capacity and benefits

 - All other economic and noneconomic losses

 - Insurance policies.
 Even if you have solid proof that the other party was 100 percent to blame for your accident, and even if your damages total in the tens of thousands of dollars or more, you will likely be unable to recover compensation if the at-fault party had no insurance or too little coverage.
 However, you may be able to turn to your own policy’s uninsured motorist coverage (UM) or underinsured motorist coverage (UIM).

-Time Limit for Filing a Car Accident Lawsuit in Massachusetts
+Is There a Time Limit for Filing a Car Accident Lawsuit in Massachusetts?

-Acting quickly after a car accident is important, because there is a limit on the amount of time that you have to bring forth your claim in the event that you have suffered damages.
-To be sure, Massachusetts code limits the amount of time that a party has to bring forth a lawsuit after an accident to three years from the date of the accident.
+Massachusetts limits the amount of time that a party has to bring forth a lawsuit after an accident to three years from the date of the accident.
 If you exceed the three-year time limit, you can be permanently barred from recovery.
 For this reason, it is best to talk with a lawyer as soon as you are able to do so following your crash.

 If you have been hurt in a car accident, it’s important that you take the following steps to avoid putting your right to recovery in jeopardy.